MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

 ## 🚀 Setup

-1. Copy the GuildBankLogger and the GBL tools("") contents folder into:"World of Warcraft_classic_\Interface\AddOns\"
+1. Copy the GuildBankLogger and the GBL tools("https://github.com/MarshallJD1/GBLTools") contents folder into:"World of Warcraft_classic_\Interface\AddOns\"
 2. Open `config.txt` and update:
 - `SAVED_VARIABLES_PATH` → path to your `GuildBankLogger.lua` SavedVariables file.
 - `CSV_PATH` → path to your `GuildBankLogs.csv` (Wherever you just placed the empty file).